jingibus/gascan/resources/posts/2020/05/10/2140/Scaring People Is Easy.md/Scaring People Is Easy.md

 [![][ScreenShot2020-04-28at41856PM]](https://twitter.com/johnroderick/status/1255271397393346561)
 There are good reasons that fears are difficult to smother.
 We spent a long time not wearing masks, believing it didn't help.
 And that wasn't true.
 Maybe the next fear we give up will also be a case of false optimism appearing real, and we'll end up paying for it.
 I'm not sure where this essay leaves me.
 I started writing it because I sincerely believe that a lot of people out there need to lighten up and take some of that good soul medicine that comes from seeing someone, anyone you know live and in the flesh, even if you have to keep six feet away from each other at a public park.
 Where's the evidence, though?
 Where is it?
 For the disease, we could be so certain that what we did at first wasn't working, and that at least what they did in Wuhan _was_ working.
+And we also know that any unwise loosening of our discipline could just prolong our collective pain that much longer.
 I'm stymied.
 It was a lot easier to get people scared.

+### postscript: 5/10/2020

+Posting this was belated by a week or so due to technical matters.
+But even a week later, this post looks much different.
+I'm sure that as the facts evolve it will look even more different down the line.
+I think the only thing I want to say as of this addendum writing is that people's reactions to fear vary dramatically.
+I've seen some who are bolder than the warnings suggest is wise; I've seen others who add on enough caution to avoid toeing the edge of those warnings in the slightest.
+The experience is something to think about, I guess.

-[ScreenShot2020-04-28at41856PM]: ScreenShot2020-04-28at41856PM.png width=414px height=76px
+[ScreenShot2020-04-28at41856PM]: ScreenShot2020-04-28at41856PM.png width=311px height=57px